Selling Houses Australia

 Selling Houses Australia is an Australian reality and lifestyle TV series, based on the British show Selling Houses.
 The series follows property owners who are having difficulty selling their home.
 The show is hosted by property expert and author Andrew Winter, who also presented the British version.
-He is joined by landscaper Dennis Scott and interiors expert Wendy Moore of The Interiors Edit.
-The team initially assess the property, then proceed with a renovation to boost the property's appeal and saleability.
-The property is then put up for sale and the result is shown at the end of each episode.
+He is joined by landscaper Dennis Scott and interiors expert Wendy Moore of The Interiors Edit (replacing Charlie Albone and Shaynna Blaze from season 14 onwards).
 The series is produced exclusively for Foxtel by WBITVP.

+Format

+Andrew meets with the property owner at their home and reviews the house before eventually bringing in his team to assess the property.
+Then the owners will hear feedback from both the team and general public before a budget is provided.
+The team (usually with the help of the homeowners) then renovate the property to boost the appeal and saleability.
+Andrew then returns to the property and the final renovation results are shown with new public feedback.
+The property is then put up for sale (either private or auction) and the selling result is shown at the end of each episode.

+Awards

 In 2009 and 2010, the show won ASTRA Awards for Most Outstanding Lifestyle Program and Viewers' Favourite Program.
 In 2013, the show won Most Outstanding Lifestyle Program, and in 2014, was named Favourite Program – Australian.
 In 2013, Selling Houses Australia was the highest rating LifeStyle Channel series and was the number 1 regular program on Pay TV.
 In its seventh series, which aired in 2014, the show became the highest rating series in Foxtel history, reaching a cumulative average of 603,000 viewers per episode, and "2.6 million unique people, equivalent to 37% of all Foxtel subscribers" across the series.